dwisianto/github-bak2021-03/k2/kXX/wAwsEb/beanstalk.md

 In this example we also implement the methods equals() and hashCode() as we want to compare instances of Tutorial later on in our integration tests.
 As mentioned before, building and deploying the application now already to AWS is an option, but it will take some time until the deployment becomes available.

 Therefore, we just write an integration test that verifies that our implementation is working as expected to save unnecessary uploads to the AWS cloud (and to save time).
 In the pom.xml file above we have configured that integration tests are named with IntegrationTest in their class name.
-Hence, we create a class under src/test/javawith the following content:
+Hence, we create a class under src/test/java with the following content:

 ```java
 public class TutorialIntegrationTest {